SPX-VIX Risk Computations Via Perturbed Optimal Transport: Introduction

 Joint modeling of SPX and VIX derivatives has become a central problem in equity volatility markets.
 While SPX options encode the distribution of future equity prices, VIX options are derivative contracts written on VIX, the square root of forward variance.
 Consistency between these two markets is therefore essential for both pricing and risk management of the SPX/VIX derivative family.

-Traditional approaches to the joint SPX–VIX modeling problem rely on parametric stochastic volatility models such as the Heston model, stochastic volatility with jumps, Bergomi model, or rough volatility frameworks \cite{heston1993, gatheral2006, bergomi2016, BayerFriz2022_RoughAndBeyond}.
+Traditional approaches to the joint SPX–VIX modeling problem rely on parametric stochastic volatility models such as the Heston model, stochastic volatility with jumps, Bergomi model, or rough volatility frameworks \cite{heston1993, gatheral2006, bergomi2016, BayerFrizRoughVol}.
 Although these models provide tractable simulation dynamics, they impose structural assumptions on volatility dynamics that are not directly implied by the observed option surfaces.
+More fundamentally, no parametric continuous-time model can simultaneously recover both the SPX and VIX marginals; practitioners therefore typically decouple the two surfaces, which means that cross-sensitivities between the SPX volatility surface and VIX derivatives are not captured at all.

 An alternative model-free approach was proposed by Guyon in \cite{guyon2020spxvix, Guyon_SSRN_3853237}, who formulated the joint SPX–VIX calibration problem as a martingale optimal transport (MOT) problem.
 In this framework the calibrated coupling between equity levels and forward variance is obtained by solving a discrete entropic optimal transport problem using Sinkhorn iterations \cite{cuturi2013, benamou2015}.
 The resulting Gibbs distribution exactly reproduces the observed SPX and VIX option prices while remaining free of parametric volatility assumptions.